emmajanedrews/base-template/_posts/2018-02-01-breaking-down-the-numbers-from-the-2017-market.md

 Toronto is largely insulated to the downswing we’ve seen in some of the outlying regions like the York Region.

 So what do all these statistics mean to you?
-That depends largely on your specific situation. **If you’re trying to sell or buy or you want to see what the numbers look like for your specific area, I’d be happy to walk you though it for you.** I can show you the numbers, give you an evaluation of your home based on the stats and the current market, and I'd be happy to walk you through the process.
+That depends largely on your specific situation. **If you’re trying to sell or buy or you want to see what the numbers look like for your specific area, I’d be happy to walk you though it.** I can show you the numbers, give you an evaluation of your home based on the stats and the current market, and I'd be happy to walk you through the process.
 You’re encouraged to send this to your friends and family as well.
 Feel free to give me a call!